ritamraha/Teal/README.md

 Note that the samples are generated synthetically using a random generation method from certain ground-truth formulas.
 As a result, for a run, it is possible that the output formula is simpler (i.e., smaller in size) than the ground-truth formula.
 However, the output formula should never be more complex (i.e., larger in size) than the ground-truth formula due to the minimality guarantee of *TEAL*.

 Also, if the future-reach bound used in a run is less than the future-reach of the ground-truth formula, then *TEAL* might not return any prospective formula (as is seen often in RQ2).
-This is because, the prospective formula with a small future-reach might be quite large in size, resulting in timeout, or such a prospective formula might not even exist.
+This is because, the prospective formula with a small future-reach either might be large in size or might not even exist, resulting in timeout.